vtex-apps/io-documentation/docs/en/Recipes/development/developing-custom-storefront-components.md

 The Dispatcher and State patterns, as well as the useMemo feature, are powerful resources that can be made available by the context and used by your component.

+> ℹ️
+>
->ℹ️ Check out the article on [using React context effectively](https://kentcdodds.com/blog/how-to-use-react-context-effectively) to understand deeper how the React context can work in your favor.
+> Check out the article on [using React context effectively](https://kentcdodds.com/blog/how-to-use-react-context-effectively) to have an in-depth understanding of how the React context can work in your favor.

 ### Media upload